lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 # More on Rendering

-In this Chapter we will continue talking about how OpenGL renders things.
+In this chapter we will continue talking about how OpenGL renders things.
 In order to tidy up our code a little bit let’s create a new class called Mesh which, taking as an input an array of positions, creates the VBO and VAO objects needed to load that model into the graphics card.

 ```java
 package org.lwjglb.engine.graph;